EHA-SWG Scientific Meeting on Challenges in the Diagnosis and Management of Myeloproliferative Neoplasms

 EHA and the EHA Scientific Working Group on Myeloproliferative Neoplasms are organizing this EHA-SWG Scientific Meeting on Challenges in the Diagnosis and Management of Myeloproliferative Neoplasms.

-Below you can find key information and the links to important further details regarding registration and accommodation and a wide array of sponsor opportunities available for pharmaceutical companies.
+Below you will find key information and the links to important details regarding registration and accommodation and a wide array of sponsor opportunities available for pharmaceutical companies.

 The scientific program will cover the following topics: